STEREOHYPE | THEMED ADVENT CALENDARS | ONGOING

 ___ Tapping into the great pool of our Stereohype button badge collection we developed an elegant and strikingly simple advent calendar idea.

-___ These new advent calendars feature 24 (+1) themed and covered button badges carefully selected by FL@33 from the popular and now already 1613-strong button badge collection with designs by over 600 hand-picked contributing talents from around the world.
+___ These new advent calendars feature 24 (+1) themed and covered button badges carefully selected by FL@33 from the popular and now already 1,777-strong button badge collection with designs by over 650 hand-picked contributing talents from around the world.

 ___ Peel off the stickers to reveal the daily button badge design.
 The badges are pinned directly into the black flock pad inside.
-The available 2020 themes were Cats, Dogs, Abstract, Fun, Monsters and Yummy.
+The first round of themes are Cats, Dogs, Abstract, Fun, Monsters and Yummy.

 ___ Outside the elegant packaging features a foil-blocked hand-printed Stereohype mascot squirrel in fancy rose-gold.
 The gift boxes look and feel sophisticated, are sustainable and made of matt black cardboard.

 OTHER FL@33-DESIGNED PACKAGING SOLUTIONS | PAST AND PRESENT